-The Headteacher Mrs Ramshaw is the Designated Safeguarding Lead.
-If you have any concerns about the safety or well-being of any child please speak to the Headteacher.
+The Headteacher, Mrs Flitton is the Designated Safeguarding Lead.
+If you have any concerns about the safety or wellbeing of any child please speak to the Headteacher.

-The Pastoral Manager, Mrs Wait have also been trained to take a lead in safeguarding and in the absence of the Headteacher please speak to one of these members of staff.
+The Pastoral Manager, Mrs Wait, Deputy Head Mrs Reynolds and Mrs Carter, SEND Lead have also been trained to take a lead in safeguarding and in the absence of the Headteacher please speak to one of these members of staff.

 We are committed to safeguarding and promoting the welfare of children and young people and expect all staff and volunteers to share this commitment.